The Yellowstone Trail developed in parallel with the nationwide effort to improve roads.

 Scroll down this page to discover facts, features, pictures and more!

-Join us in Discovery – Learn – Talk, an open forum to submit your thoughts, discover new things, and learn about the current status of the amazing Yellowstone Trail.
+Join us on the Discover Page, an open forum to submit your thoughts, ask questions, discover new things, and, learn about the current status of the amazing Yellowstone Trail.

 The Yellowstone Trail was the first transcontinental automobile highway in the United States through the northern tier of states from Washington State through Massachusetts.